samuelle107/reddit-scrapper-for-discord-bot/README.md

 USER_AGENT=purpose made by /u DISCORD_BOT_TOKEN=discord bot token from discord
 ```
+4. Replace all of those values with your own values

-4. Add your Discord channel id (The channel where the bot will live on the Discord server)
+5. Add your Discord channel id (The channel where the bot will live on the Discord server)
-5. Run `python3 bot.py`
+6. Run `python3 bot.py`

 ## Bot Commands
 - !add_keywords arg1, arg2, ...